The life of the early Christians. 4:32-37

 v32.
 "All the believers" (literally "the community of believers") were of a common mind and demonstrated this fact by putting their property, most likely their surplus property, at the disposal of fellow members.

 Communalism is a very interesting social system.
 It takes on various forms, but generally it involves the common ownership, or at least use of, personal assets.
 All share the common resources of the group or society.
-Many have tried to form communal societies, but other than Christian societies, most fail within a generation.
-Christian societies often survive for many generations, although in the end they inevitably fail.
+Many people have tried to form communal societies, but other than the Christian ones, most fail within a generation.
+Christian societies often survive for many generations, although in the end they tend to fail.
 Human sinfulness (selfishness) has its way.

 It is quiet possible that the Jerusalem church was not actually communal in the sense of communist.
-They were certainly sharing resources for the common good and particularly for the work of the gospel, but they might not have held "everything in common."
+They were certainly sharing resources for the common good and particularly for the work of the gospel, but they might not have actually held everything in common.
 The evidence points to the continued ownership of homes and businesses by individual members.
 The sale and distribution of surplus assets is most likely what is described in both Acts 2:42-47 and 4:32-37.
 As Peter said to Ananias "Didn't it (the land) belong to you before it was sold?
 And after it was sold, wasn't the money at your disposal?"
-5:4.
-Common ownership was not a community "rule".
+Acts 5:4.
+Common ownership was not a community rule.
 Members sold and gave as they willed.
 Barnabas is presented as a notable example of generosity rather than the norm.
-So what we are presented with in this passage is an example of resource sharing driven to a high level by the immediacy of Christ's return.
+So what we are presented within this passage is an example of resource sharing driven to a high level by the immediacy of Christ's return.